MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-import.md

 ### create_composite_set

-bool value or None.
+Bool value or None.
 If True, a composite set of files will be created instead of a single ‘.xdf’ file.
 A directory will be created whose name is the same as the ‘.xdf’ file that would otherwise be created, but with no extension.
 Subdirectories ‘data’ and